AdobeDocs/experience-platform.en/help/sources/tutorials/ui/filter.md

 ### Filter dataflows by user {#filter-dataflows-by-user}

-Use the [!UICONTROL Created by] panel to filter dataflows by user.
+Use the [!UICONTROL Created by] panel to filter dataflows by the user who created or last updated the dataflows.
 Select the dropdown and then select the username to filter your dataflows by.

 ### Filter dataflows by creation date {#filter-dataflows-by-creation-date}